-Everest's 100 years of destiny and death on the roof the world
+Everest's 100 years of destiny and death on the roof of the world

 Too many people on Everest has, in the past, resulted in tragedy.
 On May 11, 1996, 12 people died after blizzards closed in on climbers some of whom had been delayed in their ascent by having to wait in line.

 Climate change is also a worry.
-Says Dzierzak, "There are already concerns about how warming temperatures might destabilize the Khumbu Icefall even further, making it more dangerous to cross."
+Says Pilson, "There are already concerns about how warming temperatures might destabilize the Khumbu Icefall even further, making it more dangerous to cross."

 Despite the hazards, Mount Everest's fascination for climbers shows no sign of waning 100 years after that first expedition.
 Its deadly allure will no doubt inspire generations of adventurers to come.